-The Province of Chubut passed a law in 2003 ("Law 5001") that prohibits open pit mining and the use of cyanide in mineral processing in the entire province, effectively preventing the development of Navidad.
-To date, this law remains in place.
+The Province of Chubut passed a law in 2003 ("Law 5001") which prohibits open pit mining and the use of cyanide in mineral processing in the entire province.
+Law 5001 would need to be changed, or rezoning enacted, before permits for the development of the Navidad property can be obtained.
+While there have been several proposals before government to consider amending Law 5001 since we acquired Navidad, including a zonification initiative introduced to the Chabut legislature in late 2020, the review of which is ongoing, the ban on open pit mining remained in place as of the date of this AIF.
 Please see the discussion under "Risks Relating to Our Business - Government Regulation".